sweet-delights/hybrid-platforms-conductor/README.md

         --nodes-service SERVICE      Select nodes implementing a given service (can be used several times)

 SSH executor options:
     -g, --ssh-gateway-user USER      Name of the gateway user to be used by the gateways.
-Can also be set from environment variable ti_gateway_user.
+Can also be set from environment variable hpc_ssh_gateway_user.
 Defaults to ubradm.
     -j, --ssh-no-control-master      If used, don't create SSH control masters for connections.
     -m, --max-threads NBR            Set the number of threads to use for concurrent queries (defaults to 16) -q, --ssh-no-host-key-checking   If used, don't check for SSH host keys.